-Through Project Hometown’s community engagement, we listen to diverse perspectives on the challenges of the pandemic and long-standing barriers to economic opportunity.
-Across a range of Project Hometown events, our region’s experts have shared:
+Through Project Hometown’s community engagement, we have been listening to diverse perspectives on the challenges of the pandemic and long-standing barriers to economic opportunity.
+Across a range of Project Hometown events, our region’s experts shared:

 - Even before the pandemic, life expectancy for Black Chicagoans was on average 8.8 years fewer than other Chicago residents.